The BIG IDEA

 Allow the group to discuss.
 Sometimes a conflict goes away when we understand a passage more accurately.
 For instance, the apparent conflict between those who date the earth as millions of years old and the six-day creation account in Genesis is resolved in part by realizing that we can either understand the word “day” in the Old Testament to be a literal 24-hour period, or to be an age.
 The conflict can also be resolved in part by realizing that the main purpose of Genesis is to encourage God’s people to trust and follow him, not to give a scientific explanation of creation.

 A good understanding of the scientific method can also go a long way toward resolving conflicts between Christianity and science.
 The scientific method focuses on the realm of observable, repeatable phenomena.
-So questions like, “Did God create the world?” or “Did Jesus raise from the dead?” aren’t in conflict with science.
+So questions like, “Did God create the world?” or “Did Jesus rise from the dead?” aren’t in conflict with science.
 They’re simply outside the realm of science since the scientific method isn’t equipped to answer these and other questions that arise from our study of the Bible.

 10. Read Matthew 24:35.
 How does the relationship between science and Christianity ultimately depend on our view of Jesus and our trust in him?

 Allow the group to discuss.
-Jesus said that his Word will endure forever.
+Jesus said that his word will endure forever.
 It’s an anchor for our lives far more certain than anything science can give us.
-Since Jesus has proven he’s worthy of our trust through his perfect life, death for our sins, and resurrection, we can trust that what he says about the truth of his Word is reliable.
+Since Jesus has proven he’s worthy of our trust through his perfect life, death for our sins, and resurrection, we can trust that what he says about the truth of his word is reliable.

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.